-This is a two-year programme designed for those interested in pursuing a career in architecture, building or quantity surveying, site management, site engineering, estimating or buying.
+This one-year course is designed for those interested in pursuing a career in architecture, building or quantity surveying, site management, construction project management, site engineering, estimating or buying.

-The course is structured such that students who are lucky enough to obtain an apprenticeship part way through the course can easily transfer onto our part time apprenticeship programme - this can sometimes happen whilst students are completing internships, with employers via the ‘professional construction employment and skills academy’.
+The course is structured so that students who obtain an apprenticeship part-way through can easily transfer to our part-time apprenticeship programme with minimal fuss.
+This can sometimes happen whilst students are completing internships with employers via our Employment and Skills Academy.

-You need to be highly motivated and demonstrate a keen interest in Professional Construction.
+You need to be highly motivated and demonstrate a keen personal interest in pursuing a professional construction role.
 Offers of a place on the course are dependent on your qualifications.
-You will need:
+You will need one of the following:

-A book list will be provided at the beginning of the academic year and learners may wish to purchase books as appropriate.
-You will also need to purchase various items of equipment, including safety boots for site visits and technical drawing equipment.
-There may also be a request for contributions to trips and visits as part of our ‘employment and skills Academy’ activities.
+You will need to purchase various items of equipment, including safety boots for site visits and technical drawing equipment.
+The purchase of appropriate books and e-books is encouraged and guidance on which books to purchase will be given by subject specialists.
+There may also be a request for contributions to trips and visits as part of our Employment and Skills Academy activities.